 this plant is no more vulnerable to a complete shutdown from a cyberattack

-than would be three 600MW plants situated near each other.
+than would be three separate 600MW plants that happened to be situated near each other.
 The only

-difference is that in the first case, the three “plants” share a common
+difference is that in the first case, the three “plants” - i.e., the 3 units of the 1500+MW plant) share a common

 fence and in the second they don’t.[ii]